The Little Prince: Adaptations and sequels

 The wide appeal of Saint-Exupéry's novella has led to it being adapted into numerous forms over the decades.
 Additionally, the title character himself has been adapted in a number of promotional roles, including as a symbol of environmental protection, by the Toshiba Group.
 He has also been portrayed as a "virtual ambassador" in a campaign against smoking, employed by the Veolia Energy Services Group, and his name was used as an episode title in the TV series Lost.

-The multi-layered fable, styled as a children's story with its philosophical elements of irony and paradox directed towards adults, allowed The Little Prince to be transferred into various other art forms and media, including:
+The multi-layered fable, styled as a children's story with its philosophical elements of irony and paradox directed towards adults, has allowed The Little Prince to be transferred into various other art forms and media, including: